RussBaz/enforce/README.md

 We are still working on deciding the best approach for iterables, please reference [PR #15](https://github.com/RussBaz/enforce/pull/15) for context.

 Currently the type checker will examine every object in a list.
 This means that for large structures performance can be a nightmare.
-A known feature request (that is in the works) is to set the recursion limit as well as length limit, as to not have to check every item in some arbitrary object (essentially trading performance for type safety).
+A known feature request (that is in the works) is to set the recursion limit as well as a maximum size limit, as to not have to check every item in some arbitrary object (essentially trading performance for type safety).
+Another viable option is to check the contents of lists lazily.
+This is a preferred method and would become a default one when implemented.

 Generics and containers are NOT yet supported.
-Callables and TypeVars should be generally supported.
+Callables and TypeVars should be generally supported (including covariacne and contravariance).

 ## Contributing